Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Construction of a special system of log Hodge bundles

-For a system of Hodge bundles $\shb$ over a complex manifold $U$, in \cite{Gri70} Griffiths constructed a line bundle $\kL$ on $U$, which can be endowed with a natural metric with semi-positive curvature.
+For a system of Hodge bundles $\shb$ over a complex manifold $U$, in \cite{Gri70} Griffiths constructed a line bundle $\kL$ on $U$, which can be endowed with a natural metric with semipositive curvature.
 Precisely, one has